sharpecs/maali/README.md

 ## Architecture

-The acrhitecture used here is based on the standard Flutter skeleton template which applies some best practices in structuring a new project.
+The architecture used here is based on the standard Flutter skeleton template which applies some best practices in structuring a new project.
 State management is included with a simple class from the Flutter SDK which provides (Provider) change notifications to it's listeners.
 This approach requires a model-view-controller configuration with services.

 <figure>
     <center>